 INFORM measures Madagascar's risk of humanitarian crisis and disaster to be medium, at 5/10.
-Madagascar's vulnerability is of concern, at 4.2/10.?
+Vulnerability is measured at 4.2/10.?

-Health: Over 60% of Madagascar’s people live more than 5 kilometers from a health center, often in very remote and difficult to reach areas.
-Health personnel are unevenly distributed, drug and medical supplies are prone to stock outs and are unavailable in some areas.? ?
+Health: Over 60% of Madagascar’s people live more than 5km from a health center, often in very remote and difficult to reach areas.
+Health personnel are unevenly distributed, drug and medical supplies are prone to stock outs and are unavailable in some areas.?

-Water supply: An estimated 850,000 people have limited or no access to safe water for drinking, cooking and personal hygiene, particularly in South.?
+Water supply: An estimated 850,000 people have limited or no access to safe water for drinking, cooking and personal hygiene, particularly in southern regions.?